Managing and Clipping a Horse with Cushing’s Disease

 - While most of us know the term Cushing’s disease, it’s now officially called Pituitary Pars Intermedia Dysfunction (PPID).
 PPID originates in your horse’s brain, with a tumor on the pituitary gland.
 This unwelcome invader makes the pituitary gland do its job, but too much.

 - The pituitary gland pumps out more adrenocorticotropin (ACTH) than is needed.
-Excessive ACTH begins the cascade of events that create the complications of PPID, starting with too much cortisol.
+Excessive ACTH begins the cascade of events that create complications of PPID, starting with too much cortisol.

 - Cortisol is a “stress hormone” that leads to increased insulin levels, sometimes to the extent of creating insulin resistance (IR) in your horse.
 The higher cortisol levels increase the chance of laminitis, make wooly coats, and contribute to muscle loss.